cybroslabs/ouro-api-shared/gen/markdown/service-bulks-apiservice.md

 ## GetBulkJob

-Retrieves the job status.
-It can be used for jobs related to both proxy and regular bulks.
+Retrieves the details of the specified job.
+It can be used for jobs from both proxy and regular bulks.

 ```proto
 GetBulkJob(google.protobuf.StringValue) returns (io.clbs.openhes.models.acquisition.BulkJob)